cs-manughian/AGphoto/README.md

 Note
 ----
 The credentials for the database used for this website have been removed for privacy purposes.
-For personal testing, please provide personal database credentials or contact an author.
+For personal testing, please contact Cosima at cs.manughian@gmail.com.

 Authors
 -------